 DA readers who follow the bi-weekly CD Rates Summary have seen MACU’s 5-year Term Deposit at or near the top of the 5-year Nationally Available CDs category in DA's CD Rates Summary for more than two years.
 This past August, MACU expanded their product line to include Term Deposit Plus accounts (TDP), which are essentially an add-on version of their Term Deposit accounts.

-The TDPs earn the same APYs as the Term Deposits, but "makes saving for long-term goals easy."
+The TDPs earn the same APYs as the Term Deposits, but "make saving for long-term goals easy."
 The TDP promo page outlines how these new accounts work.

 Only $5 to open account Higher dividends earnings than a traditional savings account Funds can be added at any time Terms from 6 months to 5 years Automated monthly deposit of at least $10 required